Customers

 First, check the user authentication, and then you can retrieve the Customer ID from the authentication system.

-After authentication, you can add the Customer ID to the request headers (typically as “X-Customer-ID”).
+After authentication, you can add the Customer ID to the request headers (typically as “treblle-user-id”).

 Apply middleware to track customer data in API requests.